Query Details View

 What is the Query Details View?

-The Query Details View within SEOTesting is a report designed to help you deeply analyze the performance of your site in Google for a specific query.
+The Query Details View within SEOTesting is a report designed to help you deeply analyze the performance of your site in search engines for a specific query.

 Within the report, you will see a chart (as above) that shows you the clicks per day to your website from that query.
 Directly below the chart, there are also options to see impressions, average position, and click-through rate: